 - I used shampoo, tonics, and cider vinegar to treat my scalp.

 - My Seborrhoeic dermatitis face treatment involved using non-oily, gel-based formulas with no cream/emulsifier-based products.

 - Under the guidance of a naturopath, I underwent a liver cleanse, went on an anti-candida diet to remove the yeast from my gut, and took probiotics and omega supplements to strengthen my immune system.

 It wasn’t all plain sailing.
-I had to tweak my treatment plan several times until I fully got my condition under control.
+I had to tweak my treatment plan several times until I fully controlled my condition.

-But there is light at the end of the tunnel, I am living proof that healing from seborrhoeic facial dermatitis is possible, but it does require patience and perseverance.
+But there is light at the end of the tunnel, and I am living proof that healing from seborrhoeic facial dermatitis is possible but requires patience and perseverance.

 - Skin conditions associated with malassezia

 Malassezia-Associated Skin Diseases, the Use of Diagnostics and Treatment